btkelly/gnag/README.md

 ## Usage

 Gnag is meant to be simple to use and easy to drop in to any Android project.
-Shown below is the simplest Gnag setup that will report violations to GitHub.
-By default this config will report PMD, Findbugs, Checkstyle and Android Lint to Github.
+Shown below is the simplest Gnag setup that will violations violations to GitHub.
+By default this config will violations PMD, Findbugs, Checkstyle and Android Lint to Github.

 ```groovy